- ART

 Helping each child develop a love for reading and writing is one of the primary goals in Piedmont.
 Whether your child is already an avid reader or reluctant to pick up a book, we have wonderful resources to enhance their learning of literacy skills.

 In grades K through 3, Reading into Phonics, published by Sadlier is our adopted foundational literacy curriculum which covers skills such as phonics, phonemic awareness, and spelling.
-The district’s adopted curriculum for reading and writing is Units of Study from The Teachers College at Columbia University.
+In grades 4 and 5, our adopted curriculum for word work, spelling and other foundational skills is Spellography.

 Assessments